Gouseppe/gouseppe/README.md

 <h2 align="left">Hi 👋!
-My name is Gouseppe and I'm a Front-end Developer, from Venezuela 🇻🇪</h2>
+My name is Gouseppe and I'm a Full Stack Developer, from Venezuela 🇻🇪</h2>

 ###